cdfoundation/cdf-landscape/README.md

 ## New Entries

-* Projects must be open source and hosted on or mirrored to GitHub.
+* Projects must be hosted on or mirrored to GitHub.
 * CI/CD projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
 Put the project in a single category where it best fits.
 * We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
 * Your project or company needs a logo and the logo needs to include the name.